ninoish/lwc-generator/README.md

 Configure your lwc component settings with inputs and clicks, then press "Download" button to get lwc out of the box component files.

 # Live App
 Currently not available until it has Terms of Use ready.
+Please deploy this repo to your own environment and use with your resonsibility.

 ## How to start?